 6. It’s Been Over a Year Since Your Last Service

-Even if your softener appears to be working, it still needs periodic attention.
+Even if your softener appears to be working perfectly, it still needs periodic attention.
 Annual water softener maintenance allows a technician to clean injectors, inspect valves, test the resin, and sanitize the brine tank.
 Regular checkups prevent small issues from turning into expensive repairs.

 What to Do If You Notice These Signs